nate-xyz/conjure/README.md

 Resize, crop, rotate, flip images, apply various filters and effects, adjust levels and brightness, and much more.
 An intuitive tool for designers, artists, or just someone who wants to enhance their images.

-Built on top of the popular image processing library, ImageMagick.
+Built on top of the popular image processing library, [ImageMagick](https://github.com/ImageMagick/ImageMagick) with python bindings from [Wand](https://github.com/emcconville/wand).

 <br><br>